desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/fiberflat-CAMERA-EXPID.rst

 HDU4_  WAVELENGTH IMAGE wavelength grid[nwave] in Angstroms
 ====== ========== ===== ===================

-Current pipeline (as of 2016-06-16) writes HDU0 with EXTNAME=FLUX, having inherited that from the input frame.
+TODO: Current pipeline (as of 2016-06-16) writes HDU0 with EXTNAME=FLUX, having inherited that from the input frame.
 That should be changed to FIBERFLAT (as described above) or no HDU 0 EXTNAME (formal FITS standard).